mrpotatoes/serverless-reference-architecture/packages/README.md

-These are all node packages that are meant to be published either externally or internally.
+These are all node packages that are meant to be published either externally or internally but they are used by the lambdas as utilities.
+This keeps everything nice and simple and clean and in the same places.